 After admiring the waterfall, we climbed some more up a rocky steep path to another village.
 All I could think about is how do the Berber people climb up to their homes in slippers or clogs with their groceries or other supplies they fetch at the weekly market.
 It’s simply their way of life, and in my eyes quite amazing.

-I lifted my camera to take a picture of the hopscotch design on the ground as it differed from the one I grew up playing, and it was drawn with water in the dirt.
-The kids were off to the side, but one went running away.
+I lifted my camera to take a picture of the hopscotch design on the ground as it differed from the one I grew up playing.
+In addition, the kids had drawn it in dirt with water.
+The kids were off to the side, but one ran away.
 Kids, along with women, are not allowed to be photographed.
-I knew this and wasn’t even aiming the camera at her, but they have been told by their parents to disallow it so the little girl didn’t take any chances as she sprinted off.
+I knew this and wasn’t even aiming the camera at her, but their parents told them to disallow it so the little girl didn’t take any chances as she sprinted off.

 PS.
 Omar asked, “Why don’t hens have boobs?”